Skip to Main Content

 His public company practice involves counseling both large and small issuers regarding the ongoing evolution of disclosure, executive compensation and corporate governance requirements under Securities and Exchange Commission (SEC) and stock market rules.

-Steve also assists his clients with issues concerning regulation of the public securities markets and trading activities, such as the conduct of issuer stock repurchase programs and numerous aspects of insider trading compliance, including insider trading prevention programs, utilization of “trading plans” under SEC Rule 10b5-1, transaction reporting compliance (SEC Forms 3, 4 and 5) and avoiding “short-swing trading liability” under SEC Section 16 and resales of control and restricted securities (under SEC Rule 144 and otherwise).
+Steve also assists clients with issues concerning regulation of the public securities markets and trading activities, such as the conduct of issuer stock repurchase programs and numerous aspects of insider trading compliance, including insider trading prevention programs, structuring and disclosure issues related to utilization of SEC Rule 10b5-1 “trading plans,” transaction reporting compliance (SEC Forms 3, 4 and 5) and avoiding “short- swing trading liability” under SEC Section 16 and resales of control and restricted securities (under SEC Rule 144 and otherwise).

 His recent accomplishments include: